Curriculum: Master of Science in Business Analytics

 Credit: 2

 This course educates students in the fundamentals of finance and accounting.
 The methods covered are used extensively throughout the MBA program.
 Topics include: the accounting process that results in the preparation of financial statements for external users, techniques for analyzing a basic set of financial statements, using accounting information to support management decisions, and using time value of money techniques to evaluate capital asset decisions.
 (MS Accounting students cannot earn credit by taking this course.)
-This course cannot be used as an elective course for Lindner College of Business Master's programs.

 2